-To do the unexpected, a la Ronaldinho or Messi or Kaka, is a well sought after talent.
+To do the unexpected, like Ronaldinho or Messi or Kaka, is a well sought after talent.
+Teams give all the money to the players who can make that game winning cut.
 It is wrapped up in experience and confidence.
-Few players have this swagger, and that’s why they are paid the big bucks, because they will make the move that leads to a goal.
+Few soccer players have this swagger, and that’s why they are paid the big bucks, because they will make the move that leads to a goal.
 And it is a move that inherently has a lot of risk involved with it.

 It’s those soccer moves where if the player doesn’t pull it off, the pundits and TV announcers are saying, “He should have passed the ball back and kept possession,” or “He should have played the ball across sooner.”
 And sometimes the player has to slow down to do that magical move, take a risk and beat another player or take a shot when the keeper least expects it.

 There aren’t many players who can do it or have the confidence to pull these types of moves off.
 There are few Americans who can do it.
 And very few players in theMLS who can do it.